Peter Hansen (politician)

-Peter Hansen is a Republican member of the New Hampshire House of Representatives, representing Amherst.
+Peter Hansen was a Republican member of the New Hampshire House of Representatives, representing Amherst.
 He was first elected in 2010.
 He was defeated in his fourth re-election bid in 2018.

 In 2013, Hansen referred to women as "vaginas" in an e-mail to his House colleagues, as part of a discussion concerning the stand-your-ground law.
 After a widespread outcry, Hansen initially said the controversy had been "blown out of proportion", but later apologized for his choice of language.